The troubleshooting procedures differ, depending whether you're using Google-managed SSL certificates or self-managed SSL certificates.

 PRIVATE_KEY_FILE: The path to your private key that's protected with a passphrase

-REPLACEMENT_PRIVATE_KEY_FILE: A file path where you'd like to save a copy of your plaintext private key
+REPLACEMENT_PRIVATE_KEY_FILE: The path where you'd like to save a copy of your plain text private key

 If an intermediate certificate expires before the server (leaf) certificate, this might indicate that your CA isn't following best practices.

 When an intermediate certificate expires, your leaf certificate used in Google Cloud might become invalid.
 This depends on the SSL client, as follows:

 - Some SSL clients only look at the expire time of the leaf certificate and ignore expired intermediate certificates.